Dasharo/docs/docs/variants/clevo_nv41/flashing_external.md

 ## Pre-setup

-Ensure that the EC is running firmware 1.07.05.
+Ensure that the EC is running updated firmware.
 Follow the steps outlined in [EC firmware update](../ec_update)

 ## Setup